lasarobotics/FTCLibrary/README.md

 ##Getting Started
 ###Download Android Studio
 Android Studio is the IDE used for developing Android apps.
-It is available for Windows,OSX and most Linux distributions and can be downloaded from [here](http://developer.android.com/sdk/index.html).
+It is available for Windows, OSX and most Linux distributions and can be downloaded from [here](http://developer.android.com/sdk/index.html).

 ###Get the project
 The most recent stable version of FTCLibrary can be found on [this page](https://github.com/lasarobotics/FTCLibrary/releases).
 Simply download the attached archive and extract it anywhere on your computer.
 Alternatively, you can clone the repository in git or browse to a specific branch to view development versions.